Social Determinants of Health – Employment

 The minimum wage is the lowest wage rate an employer is legally allowed to pay its employees.
 The minimum wage is dictated by labour laws under each provincial jurisdiction in Canada and is periodically adjusted for inflation.
 The minimum wage for each province is the same across the entire province but it is not the same as the living wage.
 The living wage reflects what people need to earn to cover the actual costs of living in their community.

-• Based on reports in 2023 and 2024 by the Canadian Centre for Policy Alternatives (CCPA), individuals in NL would need to make between $9 and $11 more an hour just to cover the cost of living in their community.
+• Based on reports from the Canadian Centre for Policy Alternatives (CCPA), individuals in NL would need to make between $8.40 and $12.30 more an hour just to cover the cost of living in their community.

 Job Permanency